It's a state of Mind

 Yet all is not lost.
-The Team Leader is a Royal Marine Commando.
-A leader in the Royal Marines is well trained and is well equipped to lead in the most challenging of situations.
+The Soldiers team leader has undergone specific training to lead in the most challenging of situations.

-His brain becomes, convinced that a successful outcome is possible, allowing him to summon his cognitive resources to map the best path up the hill.
-They are now feeling optimistic and convinced that he will get himself and his teammate up to the top of the hill, where they will board a rescue helicopter.
+His brain perceives that a successful outcome is possible, allowing him to summon his cognitive resources to map the best path up the hill.

-His brain releases extra energy reserves, called success accelerants, allowing him to rally his physical and emotional resources to help his teammate to climb.
 Eliminating all distracting noises, both internal and external (doubts and gunfire), he drags his partner toward the extraction point.
 As they climb, he tells him repeatedly that they will make it until he too finds the energy and drive to keep climbing.
-It’s not long before they reach the top, where they get extracted.